iampavangandhi/TheNodeCourse/03 Expressjs/Topic2/README.md

 In thie Topic 1, we have seen a basic application which serves HTTP request for the homepage. <br />
 Routing refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, and so on).

-### Sample Code

-Now, let's code to a program to handle more types of HTTP requests.
-You can see code in Code Folder.
-Here's the [Link](https://github.com/iampavangandhi/TheNodeCourse/tree/master/03%20Expressjs/Topic2/Code/Http%20Requests))
+📁 Now, let's code to a program to handle more types of HTTP requests.
+You can see code in Code Folder. **Here's the [Link](https://github.com/iampavangandhi/TheNodeCourse/tree/master/03%20Expressjs/Topic2/Code/Http%20Requests)**

 You can run it by doing -